Table of Contents hide

 - supports Security Groups to control the traffic allowed to and from the load balancer.

-- provides Access Logs, to record all requests sent the load balancer, and store the logs in S3 for later analysis in compressed format
+- provides Access Logs, to record all requests sent to the load balancer, and store the logs in S3 for later analysis in compressed format

 - provides Delete Protection, to prevent the ALB from accidental deletion